"I'm Sorry You Feel That Way" Is The Most Infuriating Apology Ever

 Zoe Clews is an anxiety, trauma and self-esteem therapist with a practice in London’s Harley Street.
 I ask her to help me unravel why a seemingly innocuous phrase can be such an irritant.

 "'I'm sorry that you feel that way' is the standard non-apology apology," she begins.
-"The reason it can feel so irritating, triggering, shaming and downright incandescent rage-inducing is because someone is not apologizing for the impact their words or actions may have had on you, they’re apologizing for your feelings, which is neither their job nor their right.
-Their job is to apologize for their actions, behaviours or words."
+"The reason it can feel so irritating, triggering, shaming and downright incandescent rage-inducing is because someone is not apologising for the impact their words or actions may have had on you, they’re apologising for your feelings, which is neither their job nor their right.
+Their job is to apologise for their actions, behaviours or words."

 “